At-Risk Animals

 View more..

-Shadow is on the at-risk list due to behavior.
-He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
-He has not warmed up despite staff using treats to build a positive association.
-Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
-He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
+Shawna is on the at-risk list due to behavior.
+She is not thriving in the care center and is deteriorating in the Adoptions room.
+She is now displaying signs of frustration and overstimulation.
+Due to her stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
+She would do best in a home with adopters who are willing to give her plenty of time and space and who have experience with helping a fearful cat adjust to strangers.

 View more..